jrojas9206/jrojas9206.github.io/README.md

 ## Juan P. Rojas B.
 #### Ph.D. student in computer science  at the University of Montpellier

-Passionate about intelligent systems, electronics and plant biology.
-My actual research is focus in the development of deep learning models that allows a better understanding of the fruit tree architecture development based on the analysis of 3D point clouds.
+Passionate about intelligent systems, electronics, and plant biology.
+My current research focuses on the development of deep learning models to improve the understanding of the development of fruit tree architecture.  .

 My medium-term personal objectives are,